 Forms of Outpatient Treatment

 As briefly mentioned earlier, there are three forms of outpatient treatment.
-These three forms are standard outpatient treatment, partial hospitalization program treatment, and intensive outpatient treatment.
+These three forms are standard outpatient treatment, partial hospitalization program, and intensive outpatient program.

 Standard outpatient treatment programs